SkillsBench: Benchmarking How Well Agent Skills Work Across Diverse Tasks: Task-Level Case Studies

 \subsection{Tasks With Largest Skills Impact}

 \autoref{tab:skills-delta} lists the 10 tasks where Skills produced the largest improvement in pass rate.
-These tasks share a common pattern: they require domain-specific procedural knowledge (e.g., Excel pivot table APIs, financial modeling formulas, scientific data processing pipelines) that is well-suited to being encoded in Skill documents.
-The average improvement for these top-10 tasks is +70.4 percentage points.
+These tasks share a common pattern: they require domain-specific procedural knowledge (e.g., cache behavior, intrusion detection, financial reporting schemas, scientific data processing pipelines, optimization, and artifact conversion) that is well-suited to being encoded in Skill documents.
+The average improvement for these top-10 tasks is +67.0 percentage points.